zkhr/blog/panels/blog-009-monster-sanctuary.md

 ---

 After beating the main story in
-<span class="link" data-x="2" data-y="-2">pokémon scarlet</span> a few weeks
+<a class="link" data-x="2" data-y="-2">pokémon scarlet</a> a few weeks ago, I
-ago, I decided to keep the creature catching going with [monster sanctuary](https://store.steampowered.com/app/814370/Monster_Sanctuary/) on switch.
+decided to keep the creature catching going with [monster sanctuary](https://store.steampowered.com/app/814370/Monster_Sanctuary/) on switch.